 Even artists like Pablo Picasso, who was not necessarily known for his sculptures, created hundreds of sculptures between 1909 and 1930 – and became a great inspiration for Futurists, Dadaists, and Constructivists with his abstract and reduced works.

+The aesthetic of their minimalist sculptures reached its height in the 1960s and 1970s.
+In 1966, the Jewish Museum in New York City hosted an exhibition called “Primary Structures.”
+The exhibition was one of the first to really showcase the power and potential of minimalism in the art world.
 The exhibition featured a number of young, up-and-coming artists.
 Their work was simple, often made of industrial materials, to create art that was both visually arresting and deeply conceptual.
 For many viewers, the exhibition was a revelation, and it helped to shape the way that we think about art today.

-Richard Serra for example wanted to continue developing the work of the “old fathers of minimalism” in his own way; his goal was to expand minimalism so that the preferred material could develop a new formal language.
+In the 1970s, there was a surge in public art that garnered national attention for minimalist sculptors like Isamu Noguchi.
+Government agencies at the state and local levels created public sculpture parks that were particularly supportive of minimalist sculpture.
+Richard Serra, for example, wanted to continue developing the work of the “old fathers of minimalism” in his own way; his goal was to expand minimalism so that the preferred material could develop a new formal language.
 Many of his minimalist sculptures can still be seen today in public spaces.

 But the movement emerged not only in America and Europe but also in Asia.
 In Japan and Korea, Mono-ha (literally meaning “School of Things”) emerged.
-Artists like Nobuo Sekine and Lee Ufan, explored the encounter between natural and industrial materials, arranging them in mostly unaltered, ephemeral states¹ and placed, as Melussa Chiu (director of the Hirshhorn Museum and Sculpture Garden) so beautifully put it, “great emphasis on the authenticity of materials, a response to space, minimalist but not minimalist.“²
+Artists like Nobuo Sekine (fig. 3) and Lee Ufan, explored the encounter between natural and industrial materials, arranging them in mostly unaltered, ephemeral states¹ and placed, as Melussa Chiu (director of the Hirshhorn Museum and Sculpture Garden) so beautifully put it, “great emphasis on the authenticity of materials, a response to space, minimalist but not minimalist.“²

-© Nobuo Sekine, Courtesy of the artist and Blum & Poe, Los Angeles/New York/Tokyo.
-Photo: Joshua White, Blum & Poe, Los Angeles/New York/Tokyo under Fair Use
+© Nobuo Sekine, Courtesy of the artist and Blum & Poe, Los Angeles/New York/Tokyo

 Final thoughts